 Production globally is not just cars, it’s cars, light vehicles, and commercial buses.

 If you added Renault-Nissan-Avtovaz together as they have for Hyundai and Kia they are below Nissan and Ford.

 Toyota and Honda are halting, or cutting, production in some of their production facilities in Asia and the United States.
 Toyota says they will lose production of about 150,000 vehicles from the supply shortage.
 Toyota’s website says, “The situation in Thailand continues to be dynamic and we will continue to adjust production as necessary”.

 Nissan outpaced even their expectations!
 Nissan’s supply chains were part of the reason, but Simon Sproule, Corporate Vice President, Global Marketing Communications, Nissan Motor Company gave Nissan’s reasons for the stellar results;

 Regarding results, many factors:

 2. Our product.
-Need to check the numbers, but we are on track to record our largest sales year in history – we just upped our volume forecast.
-In the US for example, look at the new Versa compared to the same segment products from Hyundai, Ford, Honda, Toyota etc etc. In Europe, we are on track to be the largest Asian brand.
+We need to check the numbers, but we are on track to record our largest sales year in history – we just upped our volume forecast.
+In the US for example, look at the new Versa compared to the same segment products from Hyundai, Ford, Honda, Toyota, etc. In Europe, we are on track to be the largest Asian brand.
 In China, we are ahead of Toyota and Honda.
-And this is with a product range that is on the verge of a massive refresh program – an all-new vehicle on average every six weeks for next six years.
-Based on published forecasts, we will be over 1 million unit’s ahead of Honda on a full-year basis.
+And this is with a product range that is on the verge of a massive refresh program – an all-new vehicle on average every six weeks for the next six years.
+Based on published forecasts, we will be over 1 million units ahead of Honda on a full-year basis.